EricDavenport/GitHub-Test-Run/README.md

 ### Further Test Run
-**Bold Run - this one IS SLIGHTLY BORING - but how I adjust the font size via VI**
+**Bold Run - this one IS SLIGHTLY BORING - but how do I adjust the font size via VI**

 ~~Strikethrough attempt - what will it look like - is it cool - is it boring - will I remember how to do it oncce i finish today - I will remember - I will study - I will retain this information~~